USRSE/usrse.github.io/pages/about/election.md

 set_last_modified: true
 ---

-The 2021 US-RSE Steering Committee elections are happening this December.
+The 2022 US-RSE Steering Committee elections are happening this December.

+If you're interested in becoming part of the Steering Committee, we suggest you have a look at [Guidance for Potential Steering Committee Candidates](https://us-rse.org/2022-06-04-info-interview-form-rse-group/).

 ## Timeline

-* Membership verification email sent: by October 15, 2021
-* Nominations open: October 22, 2021
+* Nominations open: October 24, 2022
-* Nominations due: November 5, 2021
+* Nominations due: November 4, 2022
+* Candidate meeting: during the week of November 7-11, 2022
-* Candidates finalize information: November 8, 2021
+* Candidates finalize information: November 18, 2022
-* Candidates announced: by November 12, 2021 - [List of candidates](https://us-rse.org/2021-11-12-sc-candidates/)
-* Deadline to [join US-RSE](https://us-rse.org/join) to be eligible to vote: November 19, 2021
+* Deadline to [join US-RSE](https://us-rse.org/join) to be eligible to vote: November 20, 2022
+* Candidates announced: by November 28, 2022
-* Annual US-RSE General Meeting, including candidate statements: December 3, 2021, 1-3pm ET
+* Annual US-RSE General Meeting, including candidate statements: December 2, 2022
-* Voting Open: December 3-10, 2021
+* Voting Open: December 2-9, 2022
-* Election Results announced: by December 17, 2021
+* Election Results announced: by December 14, 2022
-* Elected Steering Committee members take office: January 1, 2022
+* Elected Steering Committee members take office: January 1, 2023

 ## Positions and Eligibility

-Five Steering Committee seats are open in this election, each for a 2-year term (January 1, 2022 through December 31, 2023).
-The following steering committee members have terms that end this year: Jeff Carver, Ian Cosden, Charles Ferenbaugh, Sandra Gesing, and Christina Maimone.
+Four Steering Committee seats are open in this election, each for a 2-year term (January 1, 2023 through December 31, 2024).
+The following steering committee members have terms that end this year: Julia Damerow, Chris Hill, Daniel S. Katz, Lance Parsons.
 All US-RSE members in good standing as of the day nominations open (October 22, 2021) are eligible for nomination.

 A membership verification email will be sent to all members in October.
 The message will be sent directly from leadership@us-rse.org, not through the Google group used for most email communications.
 Individuals who do not receive the membership verification email may join the organization by filling out the membership form at [https://us-rse.org/join/](https://us-rse.org/join/).
-For questions or help with membership matters, please contact Election Chairs Julia Damerow and Lance Parsons on Slack or [via email](mailto:jdamerow@asu.edu,lparsons@princeton.edu).
+For questions or help with membership matters, please contact Election Chair Christina Maimone on Slack or [via email](mailto:christina.maimone@northwestern.edu).

 The US-RSE Steering Committee sets its own meeting frequency and timing.
-Currently, the Steering Committee meets every two weeks.
-The Steering Committee meeting frequency and schedule for 2022 will be determined once new members are elected.
+Currently, the Steering Committee meets every two weeks on Fridays.
+The Steering Committee meeting frequency and schedule for 2023 will be determined once new members are elected.

 The responsibilities of Steering Committee members are detailed in the [US-RSE Membership and Governance](https://github.com/USRSE/documents/blob/master/governance.md) document.
 They include: